rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 # Sponsorship Packages

-Rails Girls Summer of Code subsidises programming newcomers to learn and work on Open Source projects from July to September each year.
+Rails Girls Summer of Code subsidizes programming newcomers to learn and work on Open Source projects from July to September each year.
 You can help make this a reality by sponsoring a package, or partnering with us.